LinqToSql Plus Bulk Insert

 How can I specify more than one option?

-You can specify more than one option using anonymous block.
+You can specify more than one option using an anonymous block.

 How can I specify the Batch Size?